mheap/nexmo-developer/_documentation/en/client-sdk/in-app-messaging/guides/send-receive-image.md

 ## Download images

-The JWT is required for the image download.
-This is the same JWT used to login the user.
+To download image you should add JWT to the image retrieval request.
 JWT is passed as an Authorization header (`Authorization: Bearer JWT` format).
+This is the JWT that was used to login the user.

-Various image libraries are handling request headers differently:
+Various image libraries are handling request headers differently, so below you will fin example for the most popular libraries:

 ```tabbed_content
 source: _tutorials_tabbed_content/client-sdk/guides/messaging/download-images